neechbear/blip/CMDARG.md

     cmdarg 'a?[]' 'myarray' 'Some array of stuff' cmdarg_parse "$@"

-...
-And you ran it with `--help`, you would get a nice preformatted help message:
+If you ran this script `--help`, you would presented with a nice preformatted help message:

     $ test.sh --help
     test.sh